Share this post on:

 “If I don’t trust myself, I must find something I can trust in this world.”

-Until they can get in touch with their inner guidance, they are like a ping-pong ball, constantly shuttling back and forth between whatever influence is hitting the hardest at any given moment.
+Until they can connect with their inner guidance, they are like a ping-pong ball, constantly shuttling back and forth between whatever influence is hitting the hardest at any given moment.

 Because of this reactivity, the opposite is often also true no matter what we say about them.

-The contradictory picture is the characteristic “fingerprint” of Sixes that they are a bundle of opposites.
+The contradictory picture is the characteristic “fingerprint” of Sixes, which is that they are a bundle of opposites.

 Their most significant problem is building safety in the environment without resolving their emotional insecurities.